AscendingToApex/Data-Science-Projects/Data-Driven-Draw/README.md

 # Project Understanding

 ## Background:
 For big game hunting, Colorado uses a preference point system to increase the chances of getting the opportunity to hunt specific units over time.
 The hunters with the higher preference points have a higher probability of obtaining tags that require a draw than hunters with the fewer preference points.
 The preference points are specific to species and hunters are able to accumulate a single point per species after unsuccuessfully drawing a tag.
-In addition, the majority of "trophy" units have a limited number of tags available per hunt code, which is specific to species, region in colorado, time of year, and hunting method.
+In addition, the majority of "trophy" units have a limited number of tags available per hunt code, which is specific to species, region in Colorado, time of year, and hunting method.

 One of the issues with the current preference point methodology is "Point Creep".
 The "Point Creep" phenominon occurs when the number of tags available doesn't meet the demand of applicants and each year the quantity of points required to draw the tag increases.
 To expand quality opportunities to big-game hunters in highly coveted "Point Creep" areas, Colorado Parks & Wildlife Commission offers a "hybrid" drawing for up to 20% of select elk, deer, pronghorn and bear licenses.
 The purpose of the hybrid draw is to give hunters additional opportunity to draw a licence for some of the state's premier deer, elk, pronghorn and bear hunting areas.
 Hunters who normally would not have enough preference points to draw thses licenses now have a slight change to draw a small number of the most coveted liceses through this process.

-The licenses available for hybrid drawas of 2022 were based on a 3-year average ending with the 2009 drawing.
+The licenses available for hybrid draw, as of 2022, were based on a 3-year average ending with the 2009 drawing.
 This project performs an updated analysis of "Point Creep" of elk licenses in Colorado in order to present the results to the Colorado Division of Wildlife with hopes of expanding the available list of hybrid draw hunt codes.

 ## Objective:
 ### Describe